beth92/node-todo-api/README.md

 <li>To run unit tests: `npm test` (without server running)</li><br>
 <li>To run unit tests and watch for changes: `npm run test-watch`</li><br>
 </ol>
+<h3> Deploying </h3>
+Requires installation of heroku CLI tools.
+Once authenticated, run `heroku git:remote -a <project-name>` to add the deploy as a remote and then run `git push heroku` to push changes to production and redeploy.